sftcd/tlspad/README.md

     - there's a logarithmic variant too (currently applied)
     - if a TLS session lasts from M to N ms, then we modify the PCM samples for that time based on the value of Y - we interpolate between points using lines for now.
-(TODO: change to curves)
-    - PCM sample modification is: if current sample < epsilon then replace with new value, otherwise replace with average of
+    - PCM sample modification code has variants, e.g. if current sample < epsilon then replace with new value, otherwise replace with average of
-    current and new
+    current and new, when/if I find a working variant ditch the others and document it
+    - added polynomial and spline interpolation code - neither yet really works well

+- [Tls2Music4.py](Tls2Music4.py) is a bit of a back-to-basics attempt, mapping directly to wav files.
+Still doens't work well though;-(
+    - Novelty here (aka latest failed approach;-) is to inject sine waves that are damped at a packet-time/size dependent frequency that gets swapped out when the next packet in that TLS session is sent/rx'd.
+    - Ends up screechy though;-(

 - [getpage.py](getpage.py) uses selenium and FF to grab a front page so we can capture the pcap and make music